fincham/sensible-configurations/README.md

 # sensible-configurations

-Collected configurations for things where the defaults just aren't sensible enough
+Collected configurations for things where the defaults just aren't sensible enough.